iskrag/weather-api/README.md

-# What do i do?
+# What do I do?

-Build a rest API in Python using Flask.
+Build a REST API in Python using Flask.
 Access temperature data for a given station for a given date.